Opinion - Science will lie at the heart of the decisions

 GBRF Chief Scientist Prof. Peter Mumby penned an opinion piece for The Conversation which was also published by ABC News and others, ensuring the voice of science is heard.

-Much has been made of the federal government’s decision to Great Barrier Reef Foundation, of which I am the chief scientist.of the Great Barrier Reef (GBR), A$443.3m of it to be administered by the
+Much has been made of the federal government’s decision to invest A$500m into management of the Great Barrier Reef (GBR), A$443.3m of it to be administered by the Great Barrier Reef Foundation, of which I am the chief scientist.

 If my conversations with colleagues in the reef research field are any guide, there is still a lot of confusion over the intended use of these funds, the disbursement process, and whether big business will interfere with how the reef is managed.